Zhang-Zhenning/NCSA_project_iDash/README.md

 Because for those two ports usually we don't need root privilege.

+PORT2 is for clickhouse.client service, which we won't utilize in this implementation.
+Please just ignore PORT2 and use PORT1 for HTTP request.

 After running **install_docker.sh**, the basic information of the clickhouse server (e.g. url and container id) will be printed for your reference.